conjurer-rich/conjurer-web/_pages/share-it.md

 Open communication ensures that problems are not just recognized but fully understood by all stakeholders.
 Benefits of effective sharing include:

-- **Shared Understanding**: Align teams around the root causes of blockers, avoiding miscommunication or misaligned efforts.
+- **Shared understanding**: Align teams around the root causes of blockers, avoiding miscommunication or misaligned efforts.
-- **Collaborative Solutions**: Facilitate diverse perspectives, enabling teams to co-create better solutions.
+- **Collaborative solutions**: Facilitate diverse perspectives, enabling teams to co-create better solutions.
-- **Informed Decision-Making**: Provide leaders and teams with the information they need to make impactful changes.
+- **Informed decision-making**: Provide leaders and teams with the information they need to make impactful changes.

 ---